-and

 (g) any person who was a former spouse or former de facto partner of the deceased person whom the deceased was legally obliged, immediately before his or her death, to make provision for with respect to financial matters.

-[(h) deleted]

 [Schedule 2 inserted by No. 97 of 1985 s.
 9; amended by No. 28 of 2003 s.
 57.]

 Notes

-1 This is a compilation of the Fatal Accidents Act 1959 and includes the amendments made by the other written laws referred to in the following table.
-This table also contains information about any reprint.
+1 This reprint is a compilation as at 17 April 2009 of the Fatal Accidents Act 1959 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table